 WARNING!
 Please don't cleanse if you're pregnant, breastfeeding, or have a severe medical condition without first consulting your doctor.

-Getting ready for your cleanse (How To: Pre juice cleanse)
+Getting ready for your juice cleanse (How To: Pre juice cleanse)

 The better your diet is going into your cleanse, the better your results will be.
-So the week before you plan to cleanse:
+So a couple days before you plan to cleanse:

 Cut down on your white breads, junk food, sugary and fried food